dipika0305/ZenCare---Mental-Health-Management-System/README.md

 ## ZenCare – Mental Health Care Management System

-# Team Members –
+# Team Members:
 - Dipika Mohanty – 002770528
 - Mitali Chouthai – 002703791
 - Vidhi Patel- 002762999

-# Problem Statement –
+# Problem Statement:

 The aim of the project is to increase the efficiency for a patient to hunt for doctor and to understand and access their insurance and then avail to their benefit.

-# Functionalities –
+# Functionalities:
 System Admin manages the network, the enterprise and the enterprise admin.
 The enterprise admin manages the organization, employee, user and the patient.
 The patient is able to book an appointment.
 The doctor can request test to the lab and request medicine in the pharmacy.
 If a doctor suggests treatment for a patient the insurance company cannot decline the insurance under medical insurance.